code42/code42cli/README.md

 code42 securitydata send-to syslog.company.com -p TCP -b 2020-02-02
 ```

-To only get events you did not get previously for the same query, use incremental mode with the `-i` flag:
+To only get events that Code42 previously did not observe since you last recorded a checkpoint, use the `-i` flag.
 ```bash
 code42 securitydata send-to syslog.company.com -i
 ```

-Note that begin date will be ignored if provided on subsequent queries using `-i`.
+Note that this only is guaranteed if you do not change your query.

 Each destination-type subcommand shares query parameters